notJyuu/Jyuu-Faithful-Additions/README.md

 ## TO DO:
 potentially use minecraft's internal shaders to automatically upscale skins to 128x128.
 There have been packs that did this but as the upscaling is done with an algorithm the quality sucks.

+FIX consistency with boat textures, the oak boats oars seems to be slightly variated from the others

+Update pack format for upcoming fall drop